 In short: This guide covers catalytic converter prices across the Gulf Region (UAE, Saudi Arabia, Kuwait, Qatar, Oman) and South Asia (India, Sri Lanka, Bangladesh) in 2026.
-Learn what your converter is worth, why SUVs and luxury cars command premium prices, and how to get the best value through professional recycling.
+Learn what your converter is worth, why SUVs and luxury cars command premium prices, how to grade Japanese OEM units, what paperwork you need to sell legally, how remote WhatsApp and AI quotes now work, and how to get the best value through professional recycling.

 A catalytic converter in the Middle East and South Asia is worth between $50 and $900 USD (approximately AED 185-3,300 or INR 4,200-75,000) depending on the vehicle type, converter condition, and precious metal content.
 Prices in 2026 reflect elevated platinum group metal (PGM) markets, with platinum trading above $2,300 per ounce and palladium exceeding $2,000 per ounce following the rally in late 2025.